How Charitable Donations Can Reduce Your Taxes

 • Whether the charity gave you any goods or services in return for your contribution.

-(Note: Additional requirements for written records and acknowledgements may apply.
+(Note: Additional requirements for written records and acknowledgments may apply.
 See IRS Publication 1771 for detailed information.)

 If you donate property worth $500 or more, you have to submit Form 8283 with your return.
 If you donate a motor vehicle, boat, or airplane worth over $5,000, you might have to get the property appraised, too.
-There are other requirements that need to be satisfied, so make sure you read the Schedule A instructions carefully before claiming a charitable deduction.
+Other requirements must be satisfied, so read the Schedule A instructions carefully before claiming a charitable deduction.

 • If you donate property to certain charitable organizations, your deduction might be limited to 50% of your AGI.